So you're needing some for industrial pallet racking? Perhaps you're interested in buying some RediRack? That's a great choice!

 As for the color, typically, Redirack is bright orange and blue, unless it has been custom painted.
 Occasionally you'll find the galvanized type of RediRack.
 Please click on the pictures to enlarge them for clearer detail.

 The Redirack upright frames feature rectangular punch-out slots and side holes on the face of it to receive the hooks that are located on the ends of the Redirack beams.
 In these photos you can see the details of the RediRack joinery pattern.
 The slotted cut-outs are seen on the face of the upright frame.
-The pattern of these cut-out slots are unique to RediRack.
+The pattern of these cut-out slots is unique to RediRack.
 Each make has a different slot pattern.

 As you examine the Redirack upright, you'll see that there is a groove down the center of the face of the upright frame with rectangular openings in it to receive the hooks located on either end of each beam.